davidmalcolm/texi2rst/output/using-precompiled-headers.rst

 * Only one precompiled header can be used in a particular compilation.

-  * A precompiled header cant be used once the first C token is seen.
+  * A precompiled header can't be used once the first C token is seen.
 You can have preprocessor directives before a precompiled header; you cannot include a precompiled header from inside another header.

   * The precompiled header file must be produced for the same language as the current compilation.
-You cant use a C precompiled header for a C++ compilation.
+You can't use a C precompiled header for a C++ compilation.

   * The precompiled header file must have been produced by the same compiler